 Anne Lawrence, Men Trapped in Men’s Bodies, chapters 10 & 12 –

 “With the exception of cross-dressing, we autogynephilic transsexuals rarely display female-typical behaviors, attitudes, or interests during childhood or adulthood… Our gender dysphoria and our resulting cross-gender identities are direct outgrowths of our paraphilic desire to turn our bodies into facsimiles of women’s bodies… Autogynephilia [‘love of oneself as a woman’] is another variety of sexual orientation: It is an unusual variant form of [male] heterosexuality.
 Like other sexual orientations, it is something we autogynephilic transsexuals did not choose and something we cannot change.”

 4) Ungrounded Identification Model

-Mirha-Soleil Ross (b.
-1969), interviewed by Viviane Namaste, Sex Change, Social Change, chapter 7 –
+Mirha-Soleil Ross (interviewer Viviane Namaste), Sex Change, Social Change, chapter 7 –

 “[A man who] his entire life [had not done] anything that could have made people see him as anything other than a straight masculine man… wanted to go to a women’s shelter because he ‘identified’ as a woman.
 This is [an] example where… special privileges [should not be] accorded to trans people solely by virtue of their identities, [when they] have no grounding in actual cross-living experiences.
 Policies that pertain to us [trans people] have to be grounded in [reality], otherwise they are postmodernist head games taken to extremes.”